 Pros

-- Durable and strong, that is resistant to decay and insect damage
+- It is resistant to decay and insect damage

-- White oak is abundant and widely available for wood sellers, which could make it a cost-effective option for manufacturing shelves on a larger scale.
+- Due to its high availability, it is a cost-effective option for manufacturing shelves on a larger scale.

 Cons